mardipriya/House-Rentals/README.md

 ## Overview

-The Lease Management Application is a comprehensive solution designed to streamline and manage lease-related activities.
-This application allows users to apply for apartments, manage lease payments, and track transaction details.
-Built with a React frontend and Node.js backend, it provides a user-friendly interface and robust backend services.
+The Lease Management Application streamlines lease operations with a React frontend and Node.js backend.
+It offers comprehensive features for users to apply, manage payments, and track transactions securely.
+Administrators can efficiently oversee complaints, update statuses, and maintain housing options, ensuring a seamless leasing experience.

 ## Features

-- User authentication and authorization
-- Apartment application management
-- Apply Lease
-- Different User Roles
+- **User Authentication and Authorization**: Secure login and role-based access control.
+- **Apartment Application Management**: Facilitates the application process for apartments.
+- **Apply for Lease**: Enables users to apply for lease agreements.
+- **Different User Roles**: Supports various user roles with distinct permissions.
-- Find and Track Status of Application
+- **Find and Track Application Status**: Allows users to locate and monitor the status of their applications.
+- **View Lease Information**: Provides users with access to information about their leases.
-- Users can view infomration about their lease
+- **Raise Complaints**: Users can submit complaints regarding their lease or living conditions.
-- Users can raise complaints
-- Lease payment management
+- **Lease Payment Management**: Helps users manage their lease payments efficiently.
+- **Admin Complaint Management**: Admins can oversee and address user complaints.
+- **Update Lease Status**: Admins have the authority to modify the status of leases.
+- **Terminate Lease**: Admins can initiate the termination of lease agreements.
+- **Add and Edit Housing Options**: Admins can add new housing options and modify existing ones.
+- **Filter Houses**: Allows users to filter available housing options based on criteria such as the number of bedrooms and available date.
-- Transaction tracking and history
+- **Transaction Tracking and History**: Tracks and maintains a history of all lease-related transactions.
-- Secure payment processing
-- User-friendly interface
+- **Secure Payment Processing**: Ensures secure processing of lease payments.
+- **User-Friendly Interface**: Offers an intuitive interface for easy navigation and usage.

 ## Technologies Used